FairwindsOps/insights-docs/plugins/new.md

 ## Example
 Let's say we have an organization-wide policy to never use the `default` namespace in our Kubernetes clusters.
-We want to create a new Insights plugin that will look in `default` and create an action item to delete any resources that show up there.
+We want to create a new Insights plugin that will look in `default` and create an Action Item that prompts us to delete any resources that appear there.

 ### The Data
 The first thing to do is to get the data in JSON format.
 For our example, that's pretty easy: